microsoft/go-otel-audit/audit/docs/highlevel.md

 To convert back to a concrete type, I convert to a type with `map[string]any`, marshal to `json` and finally unmarshal to our concrete type.

 Note to do this, I use the preview version of the `json` encoder for the Go standard library: `github.com/go-json-experiment/json`.
+This version is faster, more accurate in decoding, supports decoding `any` types into concrete types instead of `map[string]any`, etc...
+This module will become the stdlib `encoding/json/v2`.

 Note, I found a bug there around typed `uint8` when stored in `any`: